Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Results

+We convert this to mass by multiplying by an assumed CO abundance of CO/$\mathrm{H_2} -53~\kms$.
+For this reason, kinematic distance measurements to the $\mathrm{3~kpc}$ arm falter.
+The orbits of material on the arm are unlikely to be circular, as the gravitational potential of the bar is dominant at smaller Galactic radii.
+Its velocity is thought to be due to the impact of bar dynamics causing non-circular motion in the gas close to the Galactic Center \citep{Mulder1986, Binney1991, Athanassoula1999, Li2022}.
+However, there remains some debate over whether this line-of sight velocity is instead a $\sim50~\kms$ expanding motion due to an ancient explosive event in the Galactic Center \citep{Oort1977, sofue2023}.

-However, while we know that the filament is not at the distance of the Galactic Center, and it is likely associated with the position-velocity feature of the \SI{3}{kpc} arm, there is a lack of distance measurements to the \SI{3}{kpc} arm in front of the Galactic Center, with one of the few being \citet{NoguerasLara2021a}, which measures a distance of $4.5\pm$\SI{0.2}{kpc}.
+While we know that the filament is not at the distance of the Galactic Center and is likely associated with the position-velocity feature of the $\mathrm{3~kpc}$ arm, there is a lack of distance measurements to the $\mathrm{3~kpc}$ arm in front of the Galactic Center, with one of the few being \citet{NoguerasLara2021a}, which measures a distance of $4.5\pm0.2~\mathrm{kpc}$.
 Indeed, distance measurements directly toward the Galactic Center are generally lacking.
-Since the shape of the \SI{3}{kpc} arm is thought to be approximately elliptical due to the influence of the Galactic bar, the distance to the \SI{3}{kpc} arm is most likely not exactly \SI{5}{kpc}.
+Since the shape of the $\mathrm{3~kpc}$ arm is thought to be approximately elliptical due to the influence of the Galactic bar, the distance to the $\mathrm{3~kpc}$ arm is most likely not exactly $\mathrm{5~kpc}$.

 We attempt to estimate the distance to the filament, as explained in Appendix Section \ref{app:dist}.
 We first used a stellar density measurement of stars in front of the filament to compare to a TRILEGAL stellar population model, but we found that the stellar density of stars observed with JWST exceeds that of the model.